 Prepayment speeds are commonly referred to as a percentage of the PSA Prepayment Model.
 For instance, "0% PSA" assumes no prepayments of principal on the Program Loans.
 "25% PSA" assumes the principal of Program Loans will prepay one-quarter as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "50% PSA" assumes the principal of Program Loans will prepay one-half as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"55% PSA" assumes the principal of Program Loans will prepay one-half as fast as the prepayments rates for 100% of the PSA Prepayment Model.
+"75% PSA" assumes the principal of Program Loans will prepay one-half as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "75% PSA" assumes the principal of Program Loans will prepay three-quarters as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "100% PSA" assumes the principal of Program Loans will prepay as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "200% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayments rates for 100% of the PSA Prepayment Model.
 "300% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"300% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate twice as fast as the prepayment be principal of Program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate twice as fast as the prepayment be principal of Program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate twice as fast as the prepayment program Loans will prepay at a rate for 100% of the PSA Prepayment Model.
-"400% PSA" assumes the principal of Program Loans will prepay at a rate for times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"500% PSA" assumes the principal of Program Loans will prepay at a rate for times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
-"500% PSA" assume
+"300% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayments rates for 100% of the PSA Prepayment Model.
+"300% PSA" assumes the principal of Program Loans will prepay at a rate twice as fast as the prepayments rates for 100% of the PSA Prepayment Model.
+"400% PSA" assumes the principal of Program Loans will prepay at a rate four times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
+"50% PSA" assumes the principal of Program Loans will prepay at a rate four times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
+"500% PSA" assumes the principal of Program Loans will prepay at a rate four times as fast as the prepayments rates for 100% of the PSA Prepayment Model.
+"500% PSA" assumes the principal of Program Loans will prepay at a rate four times as fast as the prepayments rate